lilawilson/lilawilson.github.io/_posts/2021-02-10-nisse-time-activated.md

 tags:
   - random
 ---
 We've added a cool feature!
 If you type nissetime , a notification will show up.
 Push enter, and you will see a nisse happily jumping about on your screen!
-Once you reload, it will stop, but otherwise, it's infinite!